llealgt/Reinforcement-Learning/policy_based_methods/p2_continuous-control/README.md

 Open the notebook `Continuous_Control.ipynb`  and click "Run All".
 This will train the agent every number of episodes(controlled by variable VISUALIZE_EVERY) the Unity Environment and the agent interacting with it will be visualized.

+### Future ideas for improvements

+DDPG paper showed that many deep value based techniques can be applied to policy based with continous action spaces and i think that some of this value based techniques that are not in the paper but that i have applied before can further improve this policy based agent, for example:

+* Prioritized experience replay.
+* Double q-learning for reducing overestimation bias.
+* Dueling network architecture

+Additional to this i think that some recent techniques specific to policy based methods can be experimented like:

+* Trust Region Policy Optimization(TRPO)
+* Proximal Policy Optimization(PPO)

+In the original DDPG paper, DeepMind applied batch normalization but in my case it seemed to hurt performance and even create divergence.